 Sometimes called slapping, lobtailing refers to the whale’s lifting its pectoral flippers or tail fin out of the water and slapping it on the surface.
 This generates an audible splash.
 Most whales use their flukes (tail fins) by positioning the entire body downwards in the water, exposing only their tail above the water.
 This action is common amongst Sperm, Grey, Right and Humpback whales.
 Although the lobtailing can be heard by humans on the surface of the water, the sound of the slap can also carry for hundreds of metres below the water’s surface.
 It is an effective way to communicate aggression or warn other whales of danger.

-This is a restful behaviour that involves lying quite still on the ocean’s surface with the dorsal fin and parts of the back exposed.
+This is a restful behavior that involves lying quite still on the ocean’s surface with the dorsal fin and parts of the back exposed.
 There is no intentional forward movement.
-Right Whales are known for this behaviour.
+Right Whales are known for this behavior.

 The peduncle of the animal refers to the muscular point at which the tail fin connects to the body.
 A peduncle throw is typical amongst Humpback Whales, and involves a forceful twist and whip while rotating into the water.
 The heady is pivoted downwards, while the sizeable pectoral fins are used for leverage, thrusting the tail upwards and sideways out of the water.
 As the peduncle hits the water, it makes an enormous, impressive splash.
 This is an aggressive behavior that is common amongst the females wanting to mate, the challenging males, and the escorts.